chanlawrencet/switchBotHelper/readme.md

 The notification includes:

-- the raw `exp` value from the link
 - the expiry time in Eastern Time
-- the expiry time in UTC
 - the configured `device_id`

 If `pushover_user_key` and `pushover_app_token` are configured, Lambda also sends a direct Pushover notification on each successful unlock.